Product Descriptions that Sell: 3 Answers you Must Know

 The most important aspect of knowing who you’re talking to is to know what they’re searching for.

-If I make a messenger bag but people come across my product listing when they search “laptop bag”, that’s important information to know.
-I would want to change the name of my bag and the entire product description to appeal to someone who’s going to use the bag specifically to carry their laptop.
+If I make a messenger bag, but people come across my product listing when they search “laptop bag”, that’s important information to know.
+I would change the name of my bag and the entire product description to appeal to someone who’s going to use the bag specifically to carry their laptop.

 Which keywords do shoppers enter into a search bar to find your product?